monyhar/monyhar/monyhar/docs/gpu/gpu_testing.md

 1. Observing the bots on the waterfalls.
 2. Sending try jobs to them.

-The GPU bots are grouped on the [chromium.gpu] and [chromium.gpu.fyi] waterfalls.
+The GPU bots are grouped on the [monyhar.gpu] and [monyhar.gpu.fyi] waterfalls.
 Their current status can be easily observed there.

 To send try jobs, you must first upload your CL to the codereview server.
 Then,